 The next big thing in European lotteries is on it's way.
-Read everything there is to know about it here
+Read more here!

 Europe is an enormous place made up of many different countries.
 There's a national lottery in each country, and of course 9 of the European nations have combined their efforts to create the Euromillions.
 What about the other countries though?
 Why hadn't they ever gotten together to make another multi-national lottery?
 Well now they have.
 Starting on the 23rd of March there will be a brand new pan-European lottery consisting of 9 other 'rival' EU nations.
 This new game will be called the Euro Jackpot, and it's prizes, rules and odds of winning look set to give the Euromillions some serious competition.
 What this means for you lotto lovers is that there's a brilliant new game to choose from that will offer better odds to win tens of millions of Euro's from the comfort of your own home.

 The EuroJackpot is the brainchild of the 6 European nations, Germany, Netherlands, Finland, Estonia, Slovakia and Denmark.
 In November 2011 these nations met in Amsterdam to discuss the possibility of a huge new lottery game, and the result is the Euro Jackpot, which will hold it's first draw on the 23rd of March 2012.
 With more favourable jackpot odds and comparable top prizes this game looks set to give the Euromillions a run for it's money.